Analysis | ‘The View’ erupts during segment with unvaccinated former co-host, providing a teachable moment

 Saying vaccines don’t stop all infections is also something we knew from the very beginning (early studies showed much higher efficacy against infection, but still not 100 percent) and is true of virtually all vaccines.
 Yet it’s often held out there as if it’s a startling fact that we’ve since learned.

 Hostin concluded the segment by calling Bila a friend but suggesting the show shouldn’t even be airing what she was saying.
-A more fruitful approach would seem to be to actually provide the fuller context for what she was saying and to point out the very demonstrated benefits of vaccination — not just that it protects you personally from a serious case, but that also significantly reduces even mild infections and transmission.
+A more fruitful approach would seem to be to actually provide the fuller context for what she was saying and to point out the very demonstrated benefits of vaccination — not just that it protects you personally from a serious case, but that it also significantly reduces even mild infections and transmission.
 Delving into why it was misleading to say what she said and stop there would seem a better way to get through to vaccine skeptics who have ingested the same talking point repeatedly.

 But we never got to that point.
 Instead, the interview was ended for a commercial break — after Bila’s book got another plug.